NorthcoteHS/10DPRO/2_codingFundamentals/modules/numberGuess/README.md

 - **Note:** all code should be commented and you should have no redundant code

-Submit a zip of your final code on MyNHS.
+Submit a zip of your final code on MyNH.